-Students receiving more than one failing grade on oral comprehensive examinations during the first year of testing will be dismissed from the program immediately, and the recommendation for dismissal will be made to the School of Graduate Studies at that time.
+Students receiving more than one failing grade on oral comprehensive examinations during the first year of testing will be dismissed from the program immediately, and the recommendation for dismissal will be sent to the Dean of Graduate Studies at that time.
 In this way, students who do not display adequate, comprehensive knowledge of foundation Audiology subject material will not matriculate through the program, nor will they take part in advanced coursework or clinical rotations.
 Students who receive failing grades on more than one written comprehensive examinations during the first year of testing will be dismissed from the program without the option of scheduling oral exams.

-2nd Year Comprehensive Examination
+Second Year Comprehensive Examination

-Courses from the first five trimesters of the program of study, except for those included in the first- year comprehensive examination, are covered across two days of written exams, with students writing up to five hours per day.
+Courses from the first five trimesters of the program of study, except for those included in the first-year comprehensive examination, are covered across two days of written exams, with students writing up to five hours per day.
 This set of exams will provide an opportunity for formative assessment of students' knowledge acquired in advanced Audiology courses, as well as their ability to integrate material from the first five trimesters of their program of study.
 Evaluation of each written exam is the responsibility of the instructor who presented the questions.
-Each exam question is evaluated using the same grading scale as that specified in the first year comprehensive exams.
+Each exam question is evaluated using the same grading scale as that specified in the first-year comprehensive exams.
 The consequences for an 'Incomplete' or 'Fail' grade are the same as those following the first-year exams.
+A student, who is required to complete a remediation plan resulting from a failing grade on the comprehensive exam (or exams), is expected to finish the remediation prior to the beginning of the fall semester of the third-year in the program.
+Any exception needs to be approved by Program Director.
+The student is not allowed to accept an offer of the fourth-year externship until the remediation is successfully completed and approved by the exam committee.